Swastik3000/SE-Lab/README.md

 # SE-Lab
-This contains all my works of Software Engineering Lab
+This contains all my works in Software Engineering Lab.
+The project allotted to me was Restaurant Automation System.